vdbrink/vdbrink.github.io/homeassistant/homeassistant_hardware_monitor.md

 How does adding a new specific docker container impact the load on my server?

-I was looking for a script which monitor temperature, cpu, disk, memory and push that to MQTT.
+I was looking for a script that monitors temperature, cpu, disk, memory and push that to MQTT.

-From MQTT it's easy to load it into Home Assistant to create a presentation of it and with Node-RED to create alerts when it reaches a maximum value.
+From MQTT, it's easy to load it into Home Assistant to create a presentation of it and with Node-RED to create alerts when it reaches a maximum value.

 ---
 ## Setup